wintersteiger/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData.md

 Extended Enclave Initialization Data
 =====

-We present an extension of Intel SGX attestation in OpenEnclave that enables the attestation of enclave initialization parameters.
+We present an extension to attestation in OpenEnclave that enables the attestation of enclave initialization parameters.
-Our extension uses MRENCLAVE as a platform configuration register to measure additional data besides the signed enclave image, such as instance-specific enclave configuration and the settings in the current enclave signing configuration.
+Our extension uses TEE evidence (e.g. MRENCLAVE in SGX) as a platform configuration register to measure additional data besides the signed enclave image, such as instance-specific enclave configuration and the settings in the current enclave signing configuration.

-We introduce a new OE quote type for SGX quotes with extended enclave initialization data (EEID).
+We introduce a new OE report type that holds extended enclave initialization data (EEID).
-Recipients of such quotes must be able to recover and verify the original enclave identity information (including the original MRENCLAVE and MRSIGNER of the base image), based on the knowledge of the initialization data, which is transmitted alongside the quote as a new collateral type.
+Recipients of such reports must be able to recover and verify the original enclave identity information (including the original, base TEE evidence, like MRENCLAVE and MRSIGNER in the case of SGX), based on the knowledge of the EEID, which is transmitted alongside the report as a new type of endorsement.

 Motivations
 ----------

-With current SGX quotes, applications can attest their configuration as part of the `reportData` argument of `oe_get_report`.
+With current OE report, applications can attest their configuration as part of the `report_data` argument of `oe_get_report`.
-This mechanism works robustly when the application code is entirely and statically known to the validator of the quote.
+This mechanism works robustly when the application code is entirely and statically known to the validator of the report.

 Things get more complicated if an enclave executes user code that is not part of the signed enclave image.
-For instance, consider an enclave containing a JavaScript interpreter that executes user scripts from the host and has access to the `oe_get_report` API.
-It is impossible to know which script has been executed by such an enclave based on a standard quote, even if the hash of the script is included in the `reportData`, because a malicious script can obtain a valid quote with `oe_get_report` pretending to be a honest script.
-Similarly, if an enclave loads and execute arbitrary assembly code from the host, this assembly code can use the `EGETQUOTE` instruction to create valid reports - hence, it is impossible to use attestation to tell which assembly code has been loaded by the enclave.
+For instance, consider an enclave containing a JavaScript interpreter that executes user scripts that originate from the untrusted host in shared enclave memory, and which has access to the `oe_get_report` API.
+It is impossible to know which script has been executed by such an enclave based on a traditional report, even if the hash of the script is included in the `report_data`, because a malicious script can obtain a valid report via `oe_get_report` pretending to be a honest script.
+Similarly, if an enclave loads and executes arbitrary assembly code from the host, this assembly code can use an in-enclave CPU instruction, for instance the `EREPORT` instruction on SGX, to create valid reports - hence, it is impossible to use traditional attestation to determine which assembly code has been executed by the enclave.

 An important instance of this problem is Azure Confidential Containers: the base enclave image contains the SGX-LKL runtime, which executes a user container.
-The container contains arbitrary code, which can use the `EGETQUOTE` instruction to obtain a valid quote for arbitrary `reportData` – potentially impersonating other containers.
+The container contains arbitrary code, which can use the `EREPORT` instruction to obtain a valid report for arbitrary `report_data` – potentially impersonating other containers.

-One way to solve this issue is to re-compile and re-sign a new enclave image for every container we execute (with the container data being measured together with the LKL base).
-However, this approach is cumbersome as we would like to be able to launch arbitrary containers on-demand without having to build and sign a new enclave image every time.
+One way to solve this issue is to re-compile and re-sign a new enclave image for every container we launch (with the container data being measured together with the LKL base image).
+However, this approach is cumbersome as we would like to be able to launch arbitrary containers on demand without having to build and sign a new enclave image every time.

-Another class of problems we address is dynamic attestation of the memory and thread configuration.
-In current OE attestation, these settings (`NumStackPage`, `NumHeapPages`, `NumTCS`) are part of the configuration to sign an enclave.
-This means that it is not possible to deploy the same enclave image with different memory and core configurations.
+Another class of problems we address is dynamic attestation of the memory and threading configuration.
+In current OE attestation, these settings (`NumStackPage`, `NumHeapPages`, `NumTCS`) are fixed at enclave signinig time.
+This means that it is not possible to deploy the same enclave image with different memory and threading configurations.

 User Experience
 ---------------

-The user decides to enable the use of EEID when the enclave base image is signed: we require that EEID enclaves use `NumStackPages=0`, `NumHeapPages=0`, and `NumTCS=0`.
-This guarantees that enclave images meant to be used with EEID cannot be accidentally initialized with normal attestation (the enclave will fail to load).
+The user decides to enable the use of EEID when the enclave base image is signed: while not strictly necessary, we require that EEID enclaves use `NumStackPages=0`, `NumHeapPages=0`, and `NumTCS=0`.
+This guarantees that enclave images meant to be used with EEID cannot be accidentally initialized with traditional attestation (the enclave will fail to load).

 To launch an EEID enclave, the user needs to use the new `oe_create_enclave_eeid` API:
 ```C